investindex/Fund/README.md

 Before accepting a job, you should inquire about the benefits offered.
 Health insurance, HSAs, and retirement plans have financial consequences that many people don't consider until after they've accepted a position.
 Differences in benefits can be as important as salary differences.
 You should find out:

-* What is the employer retirement contribution policy?

-* What is the vesting schedule of employer retirement contributions?

 * What investment options are offered by the retirement plan?

 * What are the fees of the retirement plan?

+* What is the employer retirement contribution policy (e.g., 50% matching up to 6% of salary)?

+* What is the vesting schedule of employer retirement contributions?

 * Do they offer an HSA-eligible health plan?
 How much would your insurance premiums, deductible, and out-of-pocket max be?